ktomk/pipelines/README.md

 If a pipeline step fails, the steps container can be kept for further inspection on error with the `--error-keep` option.
-The container id is shown which makes it easy to spawn a shell
+The container id is shown then which makes it easy to spawn a shell
 inside:

 ```bash